terraform-ibm-modules/terraform-ibm-certificate-manager/README.md

 # IBM Certificate Manager Terraform Module

-🕸️ Archived: This repository has been archivied since support for Certificate Manager ended on 1 December 2022, and all Certificate Manager instances have been deleted.
+🕸️ Archived: This repository has been archivied since support for Certificate Manager ended on 1 December 2022, and all Certificate Manager instances have been deleted on IBM Cloud.

 This is a collection of modules that make it easier to provision certificate Manager, Import and Order Certificates on IBM Cloud Platform:
 * [instance](./modules/instance)